by Ari Salonen

 Find me on LinkedIn

 A revolutionary shift in the M&A world took place years ago.
-This is when deal teams began integration planning prior to Day One of legal ownership of the acquired company.
+This is when deal teams began post-merger integration planning prior to Day One of legal ownership of the acquired company.
 The concept is now recognized as one of many M&A best practices.

 Forward-thinking organizations in M&A have built a repeatable process, including proven playbooks and effective technology, to guide their deal teams.
 Yet still, research points to “Delays and a lack of preparedness” within integration as part of the explanation why only 30% of deals succeed.